tksarah/bc/README.md

 - By default, it is displayed in descending order of staking amount (switchable via the table header).
 - dApps with many stakers may take some time to display.
 - By selecting a dApp and pressing “Export CSV Data,” you can export a file that lists stakers and their stake amounts.
-- The list of dApps itself is based on the data from **June 22, 2024**.
+- The list of dApps itself is based on the data from **Sep.
+6, 2024**.
 - Please be aware that there may be changes to specifications or delays in updating the list of dApps without prior notice.

 ![image](https://github.com/tksarah/bc/assets/11060137/2607cb82-f854-43f6-b56d-071a538abe54)